 This course has two major purposes: 1) to provide a background of legal information pertinent to professionals in sport management or sport management-related careers; and 2) and to provide an opportunity to integrate and synthesize knowledge and experiences gained throughout the major.
 Course content focuses on constitutional, statutory, and case law in the field and provides the necessary background for locating, reading, and interpreting relevant legal and ethical issues and to arrive at decisions and conclusions that are professionally sound and prudent.
-Prerequisite: All SMGT 100, 200, & 300 level courses.
+Prerequisite: Prerequisites: SMGT 101, SMGT 112 and 60 hours completed course work

-SMGT 405 Internship in Sport Management F: S (6 SH)
+SMGT 405 Internship in Sport Management F; S (6 SH)

-This course allows students opportunities to experience real-life sports management situations "in the field."
-The student gain hands-on opportunities to participate in the practical application of the sports management concepts and principles studied in the classroom.
+This course allows students opportunities to experience real-life Sport Management situations "in the field."
+The student gain hands-on opportunities to participate in the practical application of the Sport Management concepts and principles studied in the classroom.
 Experience in a sport management setting.
-The student enrolled is required to complete a minimum 250-hour work experience.
-Prerequisites: Prerequisite: All SMGT 100, 200, & 300 level courses, be at least a second semester junior; have at least a 2.3 GPA in the Sport Management Major.
+The student enrolled is required to complete a minimum 240-hour work experience.
+Prerequisites: Prerequisite: All SMGT 100, 200, & must have at least a 2.3 GPA in the Sport Management Major.
 Sport Management majors only.

-SMGT 408 Internship in Athletic Coaching F; S (3 SH)
+SMGT 408 Internship in Athletic Coaching F: S (3 SH)

-The student enrolled is required to complete a minimum 75-hour work experience.
+The student enrolled is required to complete a minimum 120-hour work experience.
 The internship will be done with an approved mentor either in interscholastic or collegiate athletics.
 The student will be required to keep a daily reflection of activities and to submit a final paper summarizing the work experience.
 The mentor coach will also submit a written evaluation at the completion of the internship.
-The student must be enrolled in SMGT 508 in order to receive credit for experience.
+The student must be enrolled in SMGT 408 in order to receive credit for experience.
 Prerequisite: Completion of 21 hours in the Coaching minor prior to taking internship.